Whetstone Helps Boys Involved with Risky Activities

 For example, many young boys experiment for the first time with marijuana, at age 12 to 14.

 Tobacco use may begin as early as age 11 and is very common in most high schools.
-While many may be able to experiment with the drug of their choice and stop as they choose, others may develop a dependency or move on to become a habitual user of more serious drugs, resulting in serious health problems.
+While many may be able to experiment with a variety of options and stop as they choose, others may develop a dependency or move on to become a habitual user of more serious , resulting in serious health problems.

-As a parent, you can look for signs of alcohol or drug use and may be in the dark for some time.
+As a parent, you can look for signs dependencies and may be in the dark for some time.
 Parents are sometimes the last one to know what their child is into, even though they may try very hard to stay in touch with their child and their school.
 That’s because young teen boys are very good at masking their issues and fooling their parents.
 Those at risk for developing serious alcohol and drug problems include young teen boys with: